-In the most broad sense, Brazilian hardwood flooring is better than domestic hardwoods, if only because this category tends to encompass more of the truly harder and more dense hardwoods.
+In the broadest sense, Brazilian hardwood flooring is better than domestic hardwoods, if only because this category tends to encompass more of the truly harder and denser hardwoods.

 The terms domestic and exotic are a bit dated and nativist.
 Domestic means hardwoods that hail from North America (U.S. and Canada).
 Exotic means hardwoods from everywhere else.

 Domestics are familiar favorites like Birch, Cherry, Pine, Hickory, Red Oak, White Oak, and Maple--all hard, but nowhere as hard as exotics from South America.